Our Board of Trustees has nine members, each with a specific interest and expertise in conflict-related issues and peacebuilding:

 Lisa Rose is originally from the United States and now lives in Northern Ireland.
 She works internationally with marginalised communities in conflict and post-conflict societies.
 Lisa works in Council of Europe countries, Kenya and Rwanda engaging with national and local governments, politicians, security forces and communities to assist them to be more peace-able and to navigate conflicts in non-violent ways.
 Her other specialist interests are supporting young people from tougher social realities by encouraging civic action and human rights-based advocacy, and using the arts as a dialogue for peacebuilding.
 She also serves as a trustee on the boards of YouthBank International and Beyond Skin; is a Mediators Beyond Borders International Kenya and Rwanda team member; and is also an advisory board member for the Alliance for Peacebuilding’s Social Enterprise for Peace Working Group.

 Erin Segilia Chase

 Erin Segilia Chase has over 25 years' international experience in peacebuilding, social justice and human rights, with a focus on strategic and annual planning, board development, and fundraising.
-She has served as Director at Swarovski Foundation and Impetus Private Equity Foundation, and as a Board member at Seeds for Peace, among other roles.
-She is currently the Global Director – Philanthropy for the Catalyst Consulting Group.
+She has served as Director at Swarovski Foundation and Impetus Private Equity Foundation, Board member at Seeds for Peace, Global Director at the Philanthropy for the Catalyst Consulting Group, among other roles.
+She is currently the Executive Director for Fundraising, Partnerships and Communications at CARE International.